r-bakes/r-bakes/README.md

 ###

-<p align="left">Engineer with a passion for building things with others and who enjoys making games and learning about AI in his free time.</p>
+<p align="center">Engineer with a passion for building things with others and who enjoys making games and learning about AI in his free time.</p>